アプリ関連ニュース

 Builder Design Pattern

-Builder is a creational design pattern that allows you to build complex objects step by step.
+Builder is a creative design pattern that allows you to build complex objects step by step.
 The pattern allows you to produce different types and representations of an object using the same building code.

 <?php